API Reference

 prometheux_chain): A high-level Python library for seamless integration - REST API: Direct HTTP endpoints for maximum flexibility and language-agnostic access

-prometheux-mcp): Connect AI agents like Claude to your knowledge graphs via Model Context Protocol
+- MCP Integration: Connect AI agents like Claude to your ontologies via Model Context Protocol

 All interfaces provide equivalent functionality—choose the one that best fits your workflow.